seven-of-eleven/designare-z390-opencore-efi/README.md

 > Note the **difference from the USBPorts.kext** is the enabling of ports 8 & 14 and disabling of ports 11 & 12.
 This was done to **enable the internal WiFi and bluetooth**.

-This USBPorts.kext file provided enables the following ports:
+This USBPortsWFBT.kext file provided enables the following ports:

 ![USB-Ports](images/USB-Ports-EFI2.png)